Reviewable/Reviewable/docs/repositories.md

 The `when` setting optionally allows you to specify when to inject the Reviewable badge into the pull request.
 This option will accept `accessed` or `published` as parameters.

-{t.tip}
-Setting the `location` property to `none` requires a subscription or trial.
-If you are not subscribed to Reviewable or using a trial, then Reviewable will use the default `description-bottom` setting.

 ### Default review style

 Choose the default [review style](reviews.md#changes-commits) for all reviews in this repo.
 The choice here affects how commits are grouped into revisions, and the suggested sequence of diffs to review.
 Please follow a link for a full explanation of the two options.